[SwiftUI] Layout adjustment on the Conversion tab of the Preferences window

 Left-align checkboxes, etc.

 The popup buttons and group boxes are resized to fit the size of the tab view, so there is no problem, but the checkboxes are not resized and are centered.
-This is not correct, so we will change them to left-aligned.
+This doesn’t look right, so let’s align them to the left instead.

-The horizontal align of the subviews in the VStack can be specified to the argument of the VStack initializer.
+The horizontal alignment of the subviews in the VStack can be specified to the argument of the VStack initializer.

-With the next code, the subviews of the VStack are aligned left (leading).
+With the following code, the subviews of the VStack are aligned left (leading).

 VStack(alignment: .leading)